microsoft/react-native-windows-samples/docs/run-windows-cli.md

 ---
 id: run-windows-cli
-title: React Native Windows CLI (run-windows)
+title: react-native run-windows
 ---

 This guide will give you more information on the `run-windows` command of the React Native Windows CLI.

 ## `run-windows`

-`run-windows` is the CLI command provided by `@react-native-windows/cli` which is used to build and run React Native for Windows apps.
+The `run-windows` CLI command is used to build and run React Native for Windows apps.

 ### Usage
 Builds your RNW app and starts it on a connected Windows desktop, emulator or device.